Find a Law Firm

-I note that you have a post code search directory identifying solicitors on the First Direct conveyancing panel.
-Do firms pay you a referral fee if I instruct them for my own conveyancing?
+I see that you have a search directory identifying solicitors on the First Direct conveyancing panel.
+Do firms pay you a referral fee if I retain them for my own house purchase?

 We are a listing service only for law firms wishing to communicate if they are on the First Direct conveyancing panel or other lender panels.
 We do not charge referral fees to the any conveyancer that you subsequently appoint.

-For 5 years I had a mortgage with First Direct.
-My godfather retired last week and wants to pay off the mortgage left on the property.
+My existing mortgage is with First Direct.
+My godfather retired last week and wants to pay off my mortgage.
 After First Direct is paid, I want to transfer the property to my mother's name; How long will it roughly take?
 Do we need two separate solicitors on the First Direct conveyancing panel?
 I do not intend to live at the property once the First Direct mortgage is discharged.

 You will need a solicitor but they need not be on the First Direct conveyancing panel.
 You will need a solicitor to draw up the transfer and to deal with the Land Registry formalities.
 The only thing you need to consider is that by selling at an undervalue so ask your lawyer about the implications.
 There could be an inheritance tax issue if you die within 7 years of this.
 There's no capital gains tax for you as it is your main residence.